 1/2 hour hike.
 On the way, you'll pass Lake Barrett which also has some rainbows.

 Crystal Lake has a trailhead that starts off the southwest side of Lake George.
 It is about a one hour hike.
-Crystal is at 9,600' elevation, about 12 acres, and has Goldens.
+Crystal is at 9,600' elevation, about 12 acres.
+A fisherman's trail encircles the lake providing good access.
+The inlet and outlet of the lake can be productive.
+The lake has Brookies, Rainbows, and Golden-Hybrids.

 McLeod Lake (9.5 acres) is at 9,250 feet elevation with Brookies and Lahontan Cutthroats.
 This lake is Catch & Release

 only with barbless flies and lures.
 It was one of the first lakes to be designated as C&R by the State of California.
+Named after a USFS District Ranger by the name of Malcom McLeod.
 Fish the

 west-side of the lake for best results.
 A drop-off is situated about 10 yards from shore and you must get your nymph or streamer to this